Farhad Ghaemi

-Farhad Ghaemi (فرهاد قائمی; born 28 August 1989) is an Iranian volleyball player from Iran, who plays as an outside spiker for the Men's National Team.
+Farhad Ghaemi (فرهاد قائمی; born 28 August 1989) is an Iranian Turkmen volleyball player from Iran, who plays as an outside spiker for the Men's National Team.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 His ethnicity is Iranian Turkmen.
 Ghaemi had his debut national match in the 2012 Summer Olympics qualification with an invitation from Julio Velasco.
 He is currently playing with Foolad Sirjan Iranian.